Chr157i4n/TMC2209_Raspberry_Pi/README.md

 -- | --
 FileNotFoundError: [Errno 2] <br /> No such file or directory: '/dev/serial0' | depending on your Raspberry Pi version, you need to enable the Serial Port <br /> run `sudo raspi-config` in your terminal. <br /> there go to '3 Interface Options' -> 'P3 Serial Port' <br /> Would you like a login shell to be accessible over serial?
 No <br /> Would you like the serial port hardware to be enabled?
 Yes <br /> Finish and then reboot
 PermissionError: [Errno 13] <br /> Permission denied: '/dev/serial0' | you need to give the permission to acces the Serial Port to your current user <br /> You may need to add your user (pi) to the dialout group with `sudo usermod -a -G dialout pi`
-"did not get the expected 4 data bytes.
-Instead got 0 Bytes" | You can use the 'debug_script_01_uart_connection' script to get a better reading on the received bytes and troubleshoot your problem
+"TMC2209: UART Communication Error" | You can use the 'debug_script_01_uart_connection' script to get a better reading on the received bytes and troubleshoot your problem
+"TMC2209: UART Communication Error: 0 data bytes | 4 total bytes" | only 4 total bytes receives indicates, that the Raspberry Pi receives its own data, but nothing from the TMC driver.
+This happens if RX and TX are connected properly, but the TMC driver has no power
+"TMC2209: UART Communication Error: 0 data bytes | 0 total bytes" | 0 total bytes receives indicates, a problem with your wiring or your Raspberry Pi.
+This happens if TX is not connected
+"TMC2209: UART Communication Error: 4 data bytes | 12 total bytes" | this indicates, the Raspberry Pi received only zeroes.
+This happens if only RX is connected and TX not
 "the Raspberry Pi received only the sended bits" or<br /> inconsistent received bits | Make sure the UART ist properly connected to the TMC driver and the driver is powered and working. <br /> Make sure login shell (console) over serial is disabled

 ![wiring photo](docs/Images/image1.jpg)